-Our Bowling Green traffic attorneys represented a client from North Carolina who was alleged to have been driving without a valid driver’s license in violation of Va.
+Our Bowling Green traffic attorneys represented a client from North Carolina who was charged with driving without a valid driver’s license in violation of Va.
 Code 46.2-300.
-To some, that may not seem like that big of a deal, but it can mean a jail sentence to Virginia Judges.
-In this case, we reviewed the Virginia State Trooper’s evidence and found a flaw that we believed would work to our clients advantage during trial.
-We entered a not guilty plea on our client’s behalf and challenged the prosecution’s evidence.
-At the appropriate time during the trial, we made various key objections that protected our client.
-During the middle of the trial, we made a motion to strike the prosecution’s case for insufficient evidence, which was granted by the Judge.
-Our client was happy that we convinced the Judge to dismiss the case.
+In this case, we reviewed the Virginia State Trooper’s evidence and found a flaw.
+We entered a not guilty plea and challenged the prosecution’s evidence.
+We made various objections that protected our client.
+The Judge granted our motion to strike the prosecution’s case and dismissed the charge.

 Let us review YOUR case.
 We can help!